pohutukawa-2022/gardenz/CONTRIBUTION.md

 2. The feature has been thoroughly manually tested.
 Ask other devs to give some fresh eyes on this as you go.
 3. Run all tests from terminal, fix any broken ones.
 > `npm test`
-4. Write or updated tests where appropriate.
+4. Write or update tests where appropriate.
 Be pragmatic about adding new tests.
 Think; how critical is this module or function?
 If this function broke due to changes, how would it affect the user experience?
 5. Run eslint for code analysis.
 Fix any issues.
 > `npm run lint`
 6. Create a PR in Github.